 More sustainable than building a new tiny house

-Offers several models of new tiny houses and well as custom options
+Offers several models of new tiny houses and custom options

 Availability of pre-owned houses is hit or miss

 Pre-owned tiny houses can’t be customized

-Tiny Heirloom is a family-owned business with over a decade of collective experience in residential construction.
+Tiny Heirloom is a family-owned business with more than a decade of collective experience in residential construction.
 The builder specializes in efficient, modern, and fully customizable tiny houses and offers top-of-the-line customer support.
 In addition to offering eight models of tiny houses and custom options, Tiny Heirloom sells what it calls “Pre-Loved” tiny houses.

 Of course, the availability of pre-owned tiny houses varies depending on how many homeowners are currently consigning their houses with Tiny Heirloom.
 When pre-owned homes are offered, however, they are available at a fraction of the price of new tiny houses.
 Plus, because these homes were built by Tiny Heirloom, they have all of the unique and high-quality features of the builder’s new tiny houses.
 This makes Tiny Heirloom’s pre-loved homes a reliable, sustainable, and more affordable alternative to new construction.

 Minimaliste is our best overall pick for tiny home builders.
-This company offers seven different base models to choose from, and it stands out because of its modern and space-efficient floor plans and high-quality finishes.
+This company offers seven different base models to choose from, and it stands out because of its modern, space-efficient floor plans and high-quality finishes.
 It also includes multiple types of utility hookups for mobile or off-grid living.
 While the base prices of its models are somewhat higher than some options on our list, the houses are sustainable, customizable, and can accommodate up to eight people.